Home - Salad - Lemon-Parmesan Zucchini Noodles

 To make it, raw zucchini noodles are combined with olive oil, lemon, Parmesan cheese and chopped walnuts, which add a toasty crunch.

-• Thinly sliced, with a mandoline or chef’s knife.
+• Thinly sliced with a chef’s knife.

 Yellow, green and pattypan summer zucchini squashes on a linen napkin.